 You have probably seen people cover freshly done concrete work with plastic while it is curing.
 Why do they bother with this?
 So that dirt does not blow onto the concrete during the curing period?
 While it is true that covering the curing concrete with plastic will keep it cleaner, there is a more essential purpose behind this practice:

 Remember, you mix water into concrete to activate the cement binding agent within.
 As the mix dries, it will harden.
 But the drying, or "curing" should be gradual, otherwise cracking may occur.
 To prevent cracking, plastic is placed over the curing concrete to trap the water inside, ensuring gradual curing.
-As an added step, you can also mist the concrete periodically with a spray bottle to prevent it from drying too quickly.
-For an example of a concrete project that you would need to cover with plastic, see How to Build a Concrete Patio.
+As an added step, you can also mist the concrete periodically with a spray bottle to prevent it from drying too quickly, which may be especially helpful in large projects.

 Related Information on Masonry and Curing